Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/historical_investigation/README.rst

 * Variation in Lake Hawea levels below 329.66 m msl (330 m Dunedin 1958) are unlikely to have any impact on the groundwater levels.
 * Groundwater levels further from the lake edge are less affected by variations in lake level.
 * the threshold for lake level variations to affect groundwater levels varies by distance from the lake edge:
-    * "A lake level of between 330 and 333m will influence the area within 2.8 km of the lake but no further"
+    * "A lake level of between 330 and 333 m will influence the area within 2.8 km of the lake but no further"
-    * "A lake level of between 333 and 336m will influence the area within 2.8 to 5.3 km of the lake but no further"
+    * "A lake level of between 333 and 336 m will influence the area within 2.8 to 5.3 km of the lake but no further"

 Digitization of the historical data and data access
 ------------------------------------------------------

-All historical data was digitized and is included in the repository.
+All historical data was digitised and is included in the repository.
 The geospatial data (contours and bore locations) were geo-referenced using Qgis.
 The maps of bore locations appear to have been distorted (either while printing or being scanned), therefore we manually adjusted the locations of the reported bores based on the available landmarks (road intersections etc.).
 The contour maps contained less distortion, but should be considered indicative only.
 The digitized geospatial data available in the `base_data/georeferenced folder <../historical_investigation/base_data/georeferenced>`_.

-The historic groundwater levels were digitized using the `WebPlotDigitizer <https://automeris.io/WebPlotDigitizer/>`_ software.
-The raw digitized data is available in the `base_data folder <../historical_investigation/base_data>`_.
-The digitized data was then processed to convert to groundwater levels to meters above sea level (msl) from meters Dunedin 1958.
+The historic groundwater levels were digitised using the `WebPlotDigitizer <https://automeris.io/WebPlotDigitizer/>`_ software.
+The raw digitised data is available in the `base_data folder <../historical_investigation/base_data>`_.
+The digitised data was then processed to convert to groundwater levels to meters above sea level (msl) from meters Dunedin 1958.
 The digitisation was then checked by comparing the digitised historic lake levels with the available lake level record.

 .. figure:: ../historical_investigation/figures/lake_heads_from_hist_document.png
    :height: 650 px